MaryOshea/Kickstarter-Analysis/README.md

 - **Outcomes Based on Launch Date:**
   - Analysis Description: *This analysis depicts the number of theater campaign outcomes [successful, failed, and canceled] by month for every year the campaign was launched.
 Please also note that a filter has also been added to this data set, in order to provide you with further insights into the specific yearly theater campaign outcomes.*

-  - Challenges Enountered: *One of the challenges I encountered while perfoming this analysis was in being able to 'sort' the outcome rows in a way that presented the 'Successful' outcome findings first.
+  - Challenges Encountered: *One of the challenges I encountered while perfoming this analysis was in being able to 'sort' the outcome rows in a way that presented the 'Successful' outcome findings first.
 I overcame this challenge by researching the most efficient way to 'sort' pivot table data, and found that by sorting the outcomes from 'Z-A' I was able to achieve my objective.*

   - Outcomes Based on Launch Date Visual Findings:
  <img width="300" alt="Theater Outcomes vs Launch" src="https://user-images.githubusercontent.com/77044730/108019931-432cba80-6fe9-11eb-898e-0e872ee12bbd.png">